Foreign policy of the Biden administration: Canada

-Biden's first foreign leader call was with Canadian Prime Minister Justin Trudeau on January 22, 2021.
-The call followed Biden's announcement of the cancellation of the Keystone Pipeline.
-Biden explained that he was following through on a campaign promise and restoring a decision made by the former Obama administration while acknowledging that the decision will cause hardship to Canada.
-Issues discussed included the COVID-19 pandemic and economic recovery therein, climate change and environmental issues, NATO, indigenous issues, and other international relations.
-In her first briefing, White House Secretary Psaki noted focus on foreign relations would be with friends and allies of the United States saying: "I would expect his early calls will be with partners and allies.
-He feels it's important to rebuild those relationships."

-Biden held his first bilateral meeting with Prime Minister Trudeau on February 23, 2021, virtually.
-Issues discussed were COVID-19, climate change, detention of the Two Michaels in China, the future of NORAD, systemic racism and gender equality.
+In January 2021, Biden's administration announced the cancellation of the Keystone Pipeline extension.
+Biden explained that he was following through on a campaign promise and restoring a decision made by the former Obama administration, while acknowledging that the decision will cause hardship to Canada.
+The administration also discussed many issues at the same time, including the COVID-19 pandemic and the associated economic recovery, climate change and environmental issues, NATO, indigenous issues, and other international relations.
+Biden and Trudeau had a teleconference in February, and discussed COVID-19, climate change, the detention of the Two Michaels in China, NORAD, systemic racism, and gender equality.

-USMCA and the "Buy American" campaign

-Biden admitted that the USMCA negotiated by the Trump administration was "better than NAFTA" In November 2021, Biden hosted the first "Three Amigos" meeting since 2016.
+In 2020, Biden admitted that the USMCA negotiated by the Trump administration was "better than NAFTA".
+In November 2021, Biden hosted the first "Three Amigos" meeting since 2016.
 Trudeau accused Biden's tax-credit proposal for union-made electric vehicles of breaking the USMCA rules.
 Economic tensions arose from protectionist measures and trade incentives for American industry as part of Biden's "Buy American" campaign.

 Colombia

-Biden and Columbian President Gustavo Petro, April 2023.
+Biden and Colombian President Gustavo Petro, April 2023.

-Despite Duque's party supporting Donald Trump during the 2020 US presidential election, Duque maintained very good relations under the presidency of Joe Biden.
-The Biden administration showed signs of favoring right-wing candidates in the Colombian presidential election of 2022: senior US diplomats spoke to the press about alleged Russian, Cuban and Venezuelan interference in the election in favor of leftist candidate Gustavo Petro, while US officials avoided meeting Petro before the election while meeting other candidates.

-On 20 April 2023, he met with the president of the United States, Joe Biden, at the White House, where topics such as decarbonization, the construction of a green economy in America, and electrical transmission at the continental level were discussed. payment of foreign debt through actions against climate change.
+Despite Colombian President Iván Duque's Democratic Centre Party supporting Donald Trump during the 2020 U.S. presidential election, Duque maintained friendly relations with the U.S. under Biden.
+The Biden administration showed signs of favoring right-wing candidates in the Colombian presidential election of 2022: senior US diplomats spoke to the press about alleged Russian, Cuban, and Venezuelan interference in the election in favor of leftist candidate Gustavo Petro, while they met with many political candidates, except Petro In April 2023, he met with Biden at the White House, where topics such as decarbonization, the construction of a green economy in America, and electrical transmission at the continental level were discussed.
+They also discussed the payment of foreign debt through actions against climate change.

-Among the conclusions, the United States promised an investment of US$500 million for the Amazon Fund, as part of the efforts of the two nations to face climate change.
-With this contribution, the United States would be one of the largest donors to this international conservation program, which was established during the previous term of President Luiz Inácio Lula da Silva to protect the Amazon rainforest from deforestation.
+The U.S. promised an investment of $500 million for the Amazon Fund as part of a joint effort between the two nations to combat climate change.
+With this contribution, the United States became one of the largest donors to this international conservation program, which was established during the previous term of President Luiz Inácio Lula da Silva to protect the Amazon rainforest from deforestation.